BitGo/prova/docs/design/admin.md

 RMG is a Bitcoin-derivative consensus system that includes a blockchain mechanism to provide for updates to a synchronized ledger.
 The synchronized state of the Bitcoin blockchain consists of its UTXO set and other states such as hashing difficulty and block subsidy.

-For a permissioned block chain like the RMG chain, the set of mutable chain states Bitcoin provides for is not sufficient: Bitcoin is a permissionless system and lacks any mutable permission states beyond fund ownership.
-In RMG issuance of funds, permissioning of block publishing, and other administrative functions need various special operations and provisioning.
+For a permissioned block chain like the RMG chain, the set of mutable chain states Bitcoin provides for is not sufficient: Bitcoin is a permissible system and lacks any mutable permission states beyond fund ownership.
+In RMG issuance of funds, permitting of block publishing, and other administrative functions need various special operations and provisioning.
 To that end, the following special high level administrative keys are defined:

 - **Root:**   Approve and revoke provisioning and issuing keys.
 - **Provisioning:**   Provision and revoke Validator and WSP keys.